microsoft/fluentui-apple/ios/README.md

 ## Controls

-FluentUI for iOS includes an expanding library of controls written in Swift and supporting Objective-C. These controls implement the Fluent Design language and provide consistency across Microsoft experiences.
+FluentUI for iOS includes an expanding set of controls written in Swift and supporting Objective-C. These controls implement the Fluent Design language and provide consistency across Microsoft experiences.

 Some of the controls available include:
 - ActivityIndicatorView